 Rides By on Jul 9, 2013

-Rental cars rarely inspire passion – “Hey kids, guess who just booked us an ELANTRA!?” — but Hertz’ new Dream Car program will change all that.
+Rental cars rarely inspire passion — “Hey kids, guess who just booked us an ELANTRA!?” — but Hertz’ new Dream Car program will change all that.
 Ranging anywhere from $395 to $1,500+ per day (plus mileage fees), you’ll soon be able to drive off the lot in world-class cars from esteemed automakers like Aston Martin, Ferrari, Lamborghini and Porsche.
+The service works the same way as it would if you wanted to rent Ferrari in Dubai.
 Hertz is busting out this service in 35 U.S. markets including Los Angeles, Las Vegas and San Diego.
 Wanna go home for the holidays in a Lamborghini Gallardo?
 OK.
 How about showing up for that first long distance online date in a Bentley Continental GT?
 Sure thing.
 Cross country baseball stadium road trip in an Elantra?
 NO.